-I found this was so important that I wrote about it for Byrdie, but because I like to practice what I preach, I put this information into effect.
-Since August, I've completely ditched night creams (and all moisturizing creams, even during the day) and instead have been using glycolic peels (once a day) and serums after cleansing, as directed by Schultz.
+With this information in hand, I decided to completely ditch night creams (and all moisturizing creams, even during the day) and instead, I've been using glycolic peels (once a day) and serums after cleansing, as directed by Schultz.
 While I still get occasional breakouts around the time of my period, those little bIemishes that I always used to get in the morning have disappeared, and my skin has never looked better—seriously.

 If you want to try swapping out your moisturizer for glycolic peels and hydrating serums, keep reading to discover the products worth adding to your routine.

 Glycolic Peels Worth Adding to Your Skincare Routine

 This gentle, yet potent glycolic acid peel is designed to slough away the build-up of dead skin cells, effectively preventing sebaceous glands from going into overdrive.
 As a result, your skin is less likely to over-produce oil, which means fewer random breakouts.

 This best-selling overnight peel has a whopping 3,500 likes on Sephora.
 It's made with glycolic acid, retinol, and shea butter meant to not only gently exfoliate skin, but to act as a hydrating anti-aging treatment, too.

 This fan-favorite peel is made with glycolic, lactic, and salicylic acids, making it an all-encompassing approach to clear, glowing skin.
 Where the AHAs work to balance moisture levels, the BHA helps unclog pores and create a more even tone.
 And then there's niacinamide and reishi mushroom meant to protect against environmental stressors and dehydration.
 In other words, no wonder this potion has over 25,000 likes on Sephora.

 The Serums That Helped Me Stop Using Moisturizer